Flaws & Misconceptions about Ethereum Smart Contracts

 #2.
 Smart contracts can operate fully autonomously: The most well-known perception is that individuals have their assumption that a smart contract can effectively examine the surroundings and execute because of changes automatically, i.e. a smart contract proactively questions an outer/external database and changes its own particular state on the bases of the outcome.

-However, in the practical world we have possessed the capacity to computerize the forms since we have computers.
-Whenever you read something and arrive at conclusions that require smart contracts to automate logic like make a payment based on a share which has a specific date, that is when you have been misdirected.
+However, in the practical world, we have possessed the capacity to computerize the forms since we have computers.
+Whenever you read something and arrive at conclusions that require smart contracts to automate logic like make a payment based on a share that has a specific date, that is when you have been misdirected.
 Financial market trading businesses at investment banks have been making automatic payments based on share prices or other data for many years now.

 #3.
 Smart contracts can make payments in normal currencies: As of now, smart contracts can only make payments in digital currencies (BTC, ETH, and so on), and different balances stored on blockchains, called as coins or tokens.
 Ethereum smart contracts can make ETH installments, or move around coin/token balances which are recorded on Ethereum.
-Smart contracts can’t make payments in fiat monetary forms/currencies such as SGD, USD and others, in general they reside in bank accounts, and bank accounts are currently recorded on private ledgers – not distributed ledgers.
+Smart contracts can’t make payments in fiat monetary forms/currencies such as SGD, USD, and others, in general, they reside in bank accounts, and bank accounts are currently recorded on private ledgers – not distributed ledgers.

 Smart contracts have the capacity to make fiat cash payments when the representation of fiat is put onto a blockchain, by an entity with the lawful potential to do this, regardless of whether it’s a business bank or national bank or payment institution.
-This is only reason getting a representation of fiat currency on the distributed ledger is so important in order to realize the promise of smart contracts and distributed ledgers.
+This is the only reason getting a representation of fiat currency on the distributed ledger is so important in order to realize the promise of smart contracts and distributed ledgers.